sentenial/developer-docs/pages/prodOpenBanking/ob_quickstart.md

 ## Overview

-This section gives **merchants** an overview of the API calls required for the three integration models:
+You can interact with Nuapay Open Banking PISP via one of the following integration models:

-* CHECKOUT
+* REDIRECT
 * SELF-HOSTED
 * SELF-HOSTED-CALLBACK
-* REDIRECT
+* <p style="color: #d3d3d3;">CHECKOUT</p>

 See [PISP Implementation Options](ob_pispimplementations.html) for more on these options.

 Depending on the setup that best suits your business needs, the API calls that you need to make and how you process the responses vary.

 ## A Note on Authentication